Health Systems Economics

 Read more

-The training also allows students to take the EN3S competitive examination, which trains the managers of social protection organizations.
+The training also provides an opportunity to present the EN3S competition, which trains leaders of social protection organizations.

 Read more